kwartzlab/meeting-minutes/Member Meetings/Annual General Meetings/Meeting 006/Agenda.md

 2. 2014 Financial Report

     * Be it resolved that the Financial Report for 2014 as presented by the Treasurer be accepted.
+    * Motion to waive the financial audit requirement for 2014.

 3. Code of Conduct